 Estate sales can be held when a loved one has passed away but there are many other reasons estate sales can be held.
 Many of our clients are downsizing from a larger home to a smaller home, condo or townhome or are transitioning to an assisted living facility or nursing home.
 Any reason for moving from one home to another can qualify including divorce, foreclosure or short sale.
 We have held estate sales in homes ranging from condos to multi-million dollar mansions so virtually any type of home can be eligible for an estate sale.
 The Chicago area is the most active for estate sales in the country, it's how we turn households over here so take advantage of our location!

 The first step is to contact us by phone at 847-253-3986 or by e-mail at email@example.com.
 We will answer any questions you may have and offer to e-mail our information sheet to you.
 The information sheet will summarize how the estate sale service works and detail the commission schedule.
 The next step would be to schedule a no-obligation appointment so Brigid can meet you in person and take a tour of the home to see what is for sale.
 From there, she can suggest a plan depending upon your schedule to most profitably and effectively sell the household items.
-Once the plan is accepted, dates for the sale and setup are scheduled.
-All you need to do is decide what you would like to keep and what you would like to sell and Brie's takes care of all the rest.
+Once the plan is accepted, dates for the preparation and sale are scheduled.
+All you need to do is decide what you would like to keep and what you would like to sell and Brie's takes care of the items you are selling.
 If desired, the end result can be an empty, broom-swept home ready for its next step!

 As a general rule, please DO NOT throw anything away!
 In this economy more than ever, people will buy anything they can save money on as opposed to having to buy it from a regular store.
 Yes, even that half-empty bottle of shampoo or laundry detergent.
 All of the little things really add up, mean more money in your pocket and saving the items from the landfills.
 However items such as personal papers, medication and expired food or toiletry items should be removed from the home or disposed of.

 Please do not be embarrassed if the home is in a disarray.
-We are professionals and have seen many hoarder's homes.
-We will organize the contents of the home and bring in tables and other display props to make the environment look beautiful like a store.
+We are professionals and have seen homes at every level of organization.
+We understand that this is a process and the first part of your process is to go through the contents of the home to see what will be kept, sold or thrown away.
+We will organize and stage the items you wish to sell and bring in tables and other display props to make the environment look beautiful like a store.

-Brie's works on a commission basis and pays all of the expenses associated with the sale such as the staff, advertising, credit card processing and packaging materials.
-There is never a deposit or upfront fee.
+Brie's works on a commission basis, the commission rate is determined based upon the size of the sale.
+Major expenses (helpers, advertising, credit card processing) are tracked for each sale and deducted from the commission charged.
+There is never a deposit or upfront fee, Brie's will pay major expenses up front.
+These major expenses are reimbursed to Brie's when the sale results are calculated.
+Brie's automatically pays for all of the minor expenses associated with the sale.
 For more details, e-mail us at firstname.lastname@example.org and we will happily send you an information sheet for your reference which will explain everything.

-In our experience, we have found that a 4-day sale is the most effective way to get the most for your money and sell as much of the contents of the home as possible so there is much less to contend with after the sale has ended.
-Most estate sales run Friday-Saturday with a discount of some sort all day on all or part of the day Saturday.
-We conduct our sales Thursday-Sunday.
+In our experience, we have found that a 4-day sale with discounting on the weekend days is the most effective way to get the most for your money and sell as much of the contents of the home as possible so there is much less to contend with after the sale has ended.
+Most estate sales run Friday-Saturday with a non-advertised discount of some sort all day on all or part of the day Saturday.
+If at all possible, we conduct our sales Thursday-Sunday.
 There is far less competition on Thursday and estate sale die-hards are more likely to attend the sale the first day.
 In the 2-day format people tend to wait until the second day to purchase larger items at a discount.
-In the 4-day format, items are not heavily discounted until the third day so people are more likely to purchase rather than taking a chance and waiting for the prices to go down.
+In the 4-day format, items are not heavily discounted until the third day so patrons are more likely to purchase rather than taking a chance and waiting for the prices to go down.
 Sundays are also wonderful days to hold estate sales.
 Patrons generally have more free time and enjoy attending the sales as a family.
 There are exceptions to the 4-day rule though and we happily conduct 2-day or 3-day sales if we feel it would be best or if condo or townhome association rules prohibit longer sales.

-Yes, we do own a retail store but it is an in-home consignment store.
-Hours are by appointment and we hold three pop-up sales per year (spring, fall and holiday.)
-This means that we do not purchase items at a low price for resale.
+We used to own a retail store but closed it in 2014 to fully concentrate on estate sales.
+We do hold three pop-up sales per year at our home base of items we purchase from private individuals.
+We do not purchase items from our estate sales to resell.
 We take a commission on the items we sell so it is in all of our best interests to sell items for as much as possible.
 We are on the same page!
 We consider our retail store experience to be a great asset.
-After Brie's conducts a 4-day sale generally there is nothing left of value but if there is, we can take items on consignment after the sale.
+After Brie's conducts a 4-day sale with recommended discounting over the weekend generally there is nothing left of value but if there is, we can take certain items on consignment after the sale and recommend other alternatives.
 You can be assured that we will tirelessly work to make sure all items of value in the home are sold at a fair price, whether during the sale or afterwards.
 The manner in which we conduct estate sales is comprehensive from start to finish.

 Brie's never tells clients they must stay away from their own homes.
 However in our experience we have found that the estate sale process is an emotional one for clients and it is best not to attend the sale.
 Estate sale patrons do not have the same emotional attachment to the belongings in the home and it can be upsetting for the family to see patrons leaving no stone unturned in unearthing the treasures they are looking for.
+Think of it in the same was as when your realtor tells you not to be present when potential buyers are touring your home.
+It just makes the patrons more comfortable and in turn they will stay longer and hopefully spend more money!
 We are happy to keep in touch with the progress of the sale by telephone and/or e-mail.
 The decision to hire an estate sale company to conduct a professional sale is a very smart one - allow Brie's to handle all of the minutia involved, relax and wait for the check to arrive!

 Conducting a successful estate sale is not easy.
 It takes a great deal of time and effort to pull it off, even for a company as experienced as Brie's.
 We present the items in the home in a high-class manner, adding value to them.
 We know how to price items properly, balancing our desire to get the most we can while still satisfying the patrons.
 We know how to effectively advertise to get the right buyers to the sale, using a combination of marketing to our regular customers and reaching out to new ones by highlighting particular items of interest.
 During the sale, we foster a lively and fun environment - patrons love to follow us from sale to sale!
 Our service more than pays for itself in the manner of generating a greater total value of the estate.
 We are honest and hard-working and will do everything in our power to ensure your sale will be a successful one.